Speculation: Economic bubbles

 Speculation is often associated with economic bubbles.
 A bubble occurs when the price for an asset exceeds its intrinsic value by a significant margin, although not all bubbles occur due to speculation.
 Speculative bubbles are characterized by rapid market expansion driven by word-of-mouth feedback loops, as initial rises in asset price attract new buyers and generate further inflation.
 The growth of the bubble is followed by a precipitous collapse fueled by the same phenomenon.
 Speculative bubbles are essentially social epidemics whose contagion is mediated by the structure of the market.
 Some economists link asset price movements within a bubble to fundamental economic factors such as cash flows and discount rates.

 In 1936, John Maynard Keynes wrote: "Speculators may do no harm as bubbles on a steady stream of enterprise.
 But the situation is serious when enterprise becomes the bubble on a whirlpool of speculation.
 (1936:159)" Keynes himself enjoyed speculation to the fullest, running an early precursor of a hedge fund.
-As the Bursar of the Cambridge University King's College, he managed two investment funds, one of which, called Chest Fund, invested not only in the then 'emerging' market US stocks, but to a smaller extent periodically included commodity futures and foreign currencies (see Chua and Woodward, 1983).
+As the Bursar of King's College, Cambridge, he managed two investment funds, one of which, called Chest Fund, invested not only in the then "emerging" market US stocks, but to a smaller extent periodically included commodity futures and foreign currencies (see Chua and Woodward, 1983).
 His fund was profitable almost every year, averaging 13% per year, even during the Great Depression, thanks to very modern investment strategies, which included inter-market diversification (it invested in stocks, commodities and currencies) as well as shorting (selling borrowed stocks or futures to profit from falling prices), which Keynes advocated among the principles of successful investment in his 1933 report: "a balanced investment position... and if possible, opposed risks".

 It is controversial whether the presence of speculators increases or decreases short-term volatility in a market.
 Their provision of capital and information may help stabilize prices closer to their true values.
 On the other hand, crowd behavior and positive feedback loops in market participants may also increase volatility.